MicroEJ/docs/PlatformDeveloperGuide/watchdog.rst

 The particularity of this library is that it can be either used in Java, in C inside the BSP or even both of them.
 The use of this library in the BSP in C is relevant when the user needs to monitor an item of the software system which is outside of the MicroEJ Virtual Machine.
-The sequence diagram shows a classic use of the Watchdog API in Java and in C.
+The sequence diagram below shows a standard use of the Watchdog API in Java and in C.

 .. figure:: images/watchdog_seq_diagram.png